When asking the question ‘How much sleep do I need?’, it is important to consider that each and every person will require different amounts.

 - Older adults (65+ years): 7-8 hours

 It’s important to note that these are just guidelines and some people may need more or less sleep to feel fully rested and rejuvenated.
-Some people may feel refreshed with just 6 hours of sleep while others may need 10 hours or more.
+Some people may feel refreshed with just 6 hours of sleep while others may need 10 hours or more, it all depends on the quality of your sleep.
 The key is to listen to your body and determine how much sleep you personally need to feel alert and energised during the day.